 Almost Had it All

 It is You (I Have Loved)]

-Patrick Warren does his usual thing, and sticks some Chamberlin flutes and strings onto Falling Into Love, which do nothing to rescue the song from Blandness Hell.
+Patrick Warren does his usual thing and sticks some Chamberlin flutes and strings onto Falling Into Love, which do nothing to rescue the song from Blandness Hell.
 Warren also plays on Make It Real, but I don't think it has any Chamby input, although the first of the 'UK bonus tracks', Sing To Me, has what sounds like a few flute notes at the end.
-Y'know, this really is mainstream drivel; there really isn't any excuse for anything this faceless, although I'm sure her label's accountancy department would take issue with me over that statement.
+Y'know, this really is mainstream drivel; there's no excuse for anything this faceless, although I'm sure her label's accountancy department would take issue with me over that statement.
 I know perfectly well you're not going to go out and buy this, even if you see it cheap.
 Are you?

 Clodhopper (1997, 42.46) **½/T

 See Saw Man

 The Country Song

 Glueleg were a rather irritating funkyish indie outfit from Toronto, with a vocalist (Ruben Huizenga) who insisted on doing that semi-rapping thing that always sounds so crap when done by white indie bands.
 What am I saying?
 That always sounds so crap, period.
 It seems Clodhopper was their second and last album, which at least means I won't have to listen to anything else by them, which is a bonus.
 It's not all bad, the spoken-word stuff on Fresh Pigs being mildly amusing, but their diluted metal sound really grates after a while and the vocals are too high in the mix throughout, which would be just about acceptable were they any good.